Brash Books

 Goldberg and Goldman, longtime friends, hatched the idea for Brash Books after a discussion at the 2013 Bouchercon convention in Albany, New York.
 When Goldberg mentioned to Goldman that he wanted to find a way to republish some of his favorite out-of-print titles, Goldman, a former lawyer, offered to help him create the business.
 The company's name was inspired by their slogan, "We publish the best crime novels in existence", which Goldberg describes as "a brash claim, but we believe our novels back it up."
 Goldberg serves as the publisher's book scout and handles most of its social media, while Goldman deals with financial and legal matters.

-Other authors published by Brash include top ten New York Times bestselling authors Robin Burcell, Tim Sandlin, Parnell Hall, and Phoef Sutton, famed BBC presenter and interviewerBarry Norman, National Book Award finalist David Wagoner, and Edgar Award finalists Noreen Ayers, Bill Crider, and Jack Lynch.
+Other authors published by Brash include top ten New York Times bestselling authors Robin Burcell, Tim Sandlin, Parnell Hall, and Phoef Sutton, famed BBC presenter and interviewer Barry Norman, National Book Award finalist David Wagoner, and Edgar Award finalists Noreen Ayers, Bill Crider, and Jack Lynch.

 In 2017, they launched the subsidiary Brash Audio and produced a dozen audiobooks in their first year.
 They also published Leo W. Banks' original novel Double Wide, which won two 2018 Spur Awards, for Best First Novel and Best Contemporary Western, from the Western Writers of America.
 Double Wide was also named True West magazine's Best Contemporary Western of the Year.